25 August 2020

 5 Launch and run the scheme

-You might think you deserve a Nobel after you and your friends have done all this, but really all you’ll achieve is save a couple of lives, coax a few youngsters onto scooters and deprive others of the chance to show off dad’s new SUV.
+You might think you deserve a Nobel after you and your friends have done all this, but really all you’ll achieve is save a few lives, coax a few youngsters onto scooters and make your neighbourhood more liveable.

 If you’re still interested, then here’s some reference material: